Math in computer games

 - And of course, they are using addition, subtraction, multiplication and division – which is really all we are doing for most of the time in mathematics

 The explanation for realistic steering gives an insight into how they use math to get the desired effect:

 We could simply add or subtract a fixed angle (in degrees) to/from the car’s rotation, but that’s not good enough.
 In order to simulate a natural movement, steering must depend on speed, otherwise you will be able to rotate your car even if it’s almost stopped and it will look like a propeller

-One day I hope to get time to write some tutorials on the maths behind the Flash games and activities on Interactive Mathematics that I wrote.
+One day I hope to get time to write some tutorials on the maths behind the math applets and activities on Interactive Mathematics that I wrote.

 See the 2 Comments below.